Should “Work Ethic” be a timeless measure of human worth?

 I hope neo-darwinism/survival of the fittest ideology goes away completely.
 And while useful today, I think in the long run the idea of “work ethic” may need be retired.

-In response to a great FB post by Stuart Armstrong, and a survey on Robots.
+This post is in response to a great FB post by Stuart Armstrong, and a survey on Robots:

 Another way to implement this could be to begin forming goals to, over time, offer ‘Staples of Life’ for free or nearly free.
 Food, water, shelter.
 Music 🙂